By/About Sam Scott

 by Sam Scott

 In Encounters with Beauty, Sam Scott's writings, excerpted from his journals, come from an artist's contemplative perspective.
-His thoughts offer insights and wisdom that he has gleaned over the last thirty years in Santa Fe.
-As a pursuer of beauty, he offers the reader a unique opportunity to look inside the artist's struggle in the pursuit of beauty and art, and its importance in our personal lives.
+His thoughts offer insights and wisdom that hehas gleaned over the last thirty years in Santa Fe.
+As a pursuer of beauty, he offers the reader a unique opportunity to look inside the artist's struggle in the pursuit of beauty and art, and its important in our personal lives.

 2007